aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 }
 ```

-But we haven't displayed the popup yet.
+But we still need to display the popup.
 How can we do it?

 #### Displaying Web3Modal

-To open the wallets popup, let's use `useWeb3Modal` hook inside the App component, to be more specific – the `open` function it provides.
+To open the wallets popup, let's use the `useWeb3Modal` hook inside the App component, to be more specific – the `open` function it provides.
-We also need to edit a bit our old `openWidget` function to accept `onComplete` argument, and pass there the `open` function:
+We also need to edit a bit our old `openWidget` function to accept the `onComplete` argument and pass there the `open` function:

 ```jsx title="aurora-pass-example/src/App.js"
 import { useWeb3Modal } from '@web3modal/wagmi/react';